You want smart political talk without the meltdowns?

 By the way, she was jailed.

-She was thrown in jail for violating quote the lockdown orders, and essentially they shut down and destroyed her small business.
+And essentially, they shut down and destroyed her small business.

-And you know, she actually put out a warning.
+And, you know, she actually put out a warning.

-You you don't want tyranny at this level.
+You don't want tyranny at this level.

-And this is how we treat grandma and grandpa in America today is they oh lower prescription drug costs.
+And this is how we treat grandma and grandpa in America today is they, oh, lower prescription drug costs.

 Well, after everything else costs a fortune more.